 - Gain knowledge and understanding about developing work, ideas (and possibly a career) as a Creative Activist working in community settings.

 - Learn directly from people who work across all aspects of the sector.

 - Get one-to-one support from trained professional coaches to identify your own personal pathway.

-- Be part of a supportive and forward-looking community of artists and activists in the North of England.
+- Be part of a supportive and forward-looking community of artists and activists in Leeds.